poseidon-framework/poseidon-framework.github.io/trident.md

 With `--packagewise` the within-package selection step in forge can be skipped.
 This will result in outputting all individuals in the relevant packages, and hence a superset of the requested individuals/groups.
 It may result in better performance in cases where one wants to forge entire packages.

+Forged packages can optionally contain a `.janno` column `Source_Package`, which records which original package (and version) each sample originally came from.
+This makes it possible to trace a sample back to its origin even after it has passed through one or more rounds of `forge`.
+This tracking mechanism is opt-in and can be activated with the `--addTrace` option.

 ## Genoconvert command

 `genoconvert` converts the genotype data in a Poseidon package to a different file format.
 The respective entries in the POSEIDON.yml file are changed accordingly.